macloo/github-howto-and-github-desktop/git_branches/README.md

 <img src="../images/merge_conflict4.png" alt="Merge conflict alert" width=495>

 *Above: Everything’s fine.
-Just click the button.*
+Just click the “Commit merge” button.*

+## Summary

+When you create a new branch, it is an exact copy of *master*.

+If you make changes inside the new branch, they will not be part of *master*.
+The opposite is also true: changes in *master* do not affect other branches.

+You can see only one branch at a time.
+Switch branches using the app’s “Current Branch” button.

+If you want to add the contents of one branch into another branch, you do a merge.

 Branches are a standard part of
-[GitHub Flow](https://guides.github.com/introduction/flow/), which many coding teams use as a normal part of their work.
+[GitHub Flow](https://guides.github.com/introduction/flow/), which many developer teams use as a normal part of their work.